-The SEC’s building the best recruiting year in modern history
+The SEC just had best recruiting year in modern history

 The SEC always has a talent advantage.
 That’s natural when two of the clear top four recruiting states are in the heart of a league’s footprint, fellow top-four state Texas is now partly an SEC state, and other talent-rich states like Alabama, Louisiana, Mississippi, and the Carolinas are there, too.

 But 2019 is a perfect storm.
-Bama is more dominant than usual, pending Playoff results, and has seen recent success with young players translate to the trail.
+Bama’s signed a dominant class and has seen recent success with young players translate to the trail.
 Georgia’s become the closest thing to the Tide.
 Jimbo Fisher’s won the state of Texas back for A&M this year, one recruiting cycle after Tom Herman’s Longhorns dominated.
-And Bama’s recruiting success has somehow not come at the expense of LSU, which has so far swept the best players in Louisiana after years of struggling to close off its border to the Tide.
+And Bama’s recruiting success has generally not come at the expense of LSU, which swept the best players in Louisiana with two exceptions.

-Signing Day might change these numbers somewhat, but on the whole, the SEC is only going to widen the talent gap it already enjoys over the rest of college football.
+It’s already known that the SEC collects more talent than its peers.
+The gap’s only widening.

 Loading comments...